menu 1

 Wireless PressureTrace II Files

-PressureTrace II Bluetooth Connectivity - How to connect PressureTrace II to a PC via Bluetooth.
-Adobe reader is required to view the file.
+PressureTrace II Bluetooth Connectivity - (6/2/21) How to connect PressureTrace II to a PC via Bluetooth.
+Includes examples of 3rd party drivers used with old versions of Windows.

 PressureTrace USB or Serial Software v.
-4.50 for Windows XP & Vista - (Released 1/20/08) This is the latest software release for serial or USB PressureTrace systems for Windows 2000, XP or Vista.
-For Windows 98SE or ME download version 4.4 .
+4.50 for Windows XP & Vista - (Released 1/20/08) This is the last software release for old serial and USB PressureTrace systems.
+It will work for Windows XP, Vista or Windows 7 32 bit and 64 bit versions of Windows through Vista.

 USB or Serial PressureTrace Docs - Current PressureTrace documentation and help as an Acrobat Reader file.
 It is the same as included in the above file but can be printed via Acrobat Reader.

-PressureTrace software versions older then 4.5 were not Vista compliant.
-If you upgrade your system to Vista the default installation will enable "User Controls".
-This feature writes hidden files on your system which run instead of files installed in the program files directory.
-Before you launch any old release on Vista, it is highly recomended you uninstall the PressureTrace software and upgrade to the Vista compliant 4.50 version.
-Once upgraded to version 4.50 you can enable user controls if you wish.
+PressureTrace software versions older then 4.5 were not Vista or Windows 7 compliant.
+Before you launch any old release on Vista, it is highly recommended you uninstall the PressureTrace software and upgrade to the 4.50 version.

 My PC does not have Bluetooth.
 How can I run PressureTrace II?